 With 2-3 ft waves from the west and NW 3-4 wind, it was a bit lumpy proceeding on (at 4.50) along the Wirral shore and into Hilbre Swash.
 Carry on close inshore past Hilbre, West Kirby moorings and then enter the channel up to the Thurstaston moorings at 6.10 (HW+100').
 Half tide was about 7.45.
 This channel is marked by locally-laid buoys which mostly mark the offshore side of the channel.
 I had also set up waypoints marking the offshore side of the channel shown in the 2009 Google Earth view as a back-up (the channel seems to have shifted slightly westwards since 2009).

 See here for local (DSC) 2010 info about access to Thurstaston.
 This does not seem fully up to date.
+See also my later visits which show a different entrance channel.

 Reach the pool (near the end of the causeway) by 6.30 (HW Liv+ 2 hours).
 Some yachties travelling by tender to their vessel (thank you Septimist) suggested a suitable mooring for me which I tied up to with 1.5m under my keel.
 As the tide fell, the mooring became very calm since the offshore banks were exposed and gave complete protection.
 By 7.40 (half tide) I had 0.7m under my keel and I was fully aground by 8.40.
 Overnight was calm and I did not even feel the water returning to refloat Marlin.